-1.9.2 sql_time_limit_ms
+1.12.2 sql time limit ms

 By default, queries have a time limit of one second.
 If a query takes longer than this to run Datasette will terminate the query and return an error.

 If this time limit is too short for you, you can customize it using the sql_time_limit_ms limit - for example, to increase it to 3.5 seconds: